MarkRBest/markrbest.github.io/_posts/2024-09-03-reading-list.md

 - Books
 ---

-How do you eat an elephant?
-I have wanted to write a reading list but I have been apprehensive since I didn't want to include too much and wanted also to explain why the books were in the list.
+I have wanted to write a reading list for a while.
+I've been apprehensive because I didn't want to include too much and wanted also to explain why the books were in the list.
-If you want to trade crypto there is no point reading the Hull interest rate model book.
+For example, if you trade crypto there is not much point reading the Hull IR book.
 This list likely will be a work in progress so keep that in mind.
-As I write this I realise I have a deep problem with how many books I have.
+As I write this I realise I have a problem with how many books I have.

-These are not referal links, they are just Amazon links.
+These are not referral links, they are just Amazon links.
 Feel free to source the books from wherever you like.

 ### General